Your Safety Matters

 Permit/Hangtag Display – Title 4

-Section 401 – (a) All parking hangtags must be properly displayed hanging from the front mirror of the vehicle with the permit number clearly visible from outside of the vehicle.
+Section 401 – (a) All parking hangtags must be properly displayed hanging from the front mirror of the vehicle with the permit number clearly visible from outside of the vehicle at all times.

 - (b) Improper display or obscured display of a parking hangtag is a violation subject to enforcement.